wrath16/PvpStats/README.md

 ## Usage Instructions
 * Install from main Dalamud repo.
 * Matches are recorded automatically.
-There's no need to wait for the scoreboard to appear for it to be saved.
 * Enter `/ccstats` to open the Crystalline Conflict stats window.
 *  Enter `/flstats` to open the Frontline stats window.
+*  Enter `/rwstats` to open the Rival Wings stats window.
 * Enter `/pvpstatsconfig` or press the gear on the plugin description to access various settings.

 ## Known Issues

 ## Feature Roadmap
 May or may not eventually get implemented:
-* Rival Wings support.
-* Advanced stat tracking.
+* More stats.
 * More localization.
+* UI improvements.
+* Performance and reliability improvements.